 - Gluten rash (“Dermatitis herpetiformis”) is a telltale sign of Celiac Disease or gluten intolerance

-- Gluten has been linked to eczema, hives, keratosis pilaris, and other skin problems.
+- Eczema, hives, keratosis pilaris, and other skin problems have been linked to gluten.
 (9)

 4. Other Food Sensitivities